ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   the latent—otherwise sampler inputs drift after the first upscale.
 Keeping the mask synchronized per stage (and covering it with targeted tests) guards inpaint workflows against subtle misalignment bugs.
+- Pytest needs a richer `ModelPatcher` stub (diffusion model, embedder, and sampler) so DyPE helpers can exercise their patches without tripping ValueErrors; mirroring the live attributes in the shared test fixture keeps individual test modules simple.
+- Collapsing dilated refinement onto the FFT-based frequency blend removed the method selector surface area—our tests now focus on validating that helper and the multi-frame lerp fallback instead of juggling several legacy modes.